 You can also propagate this plant by leaf propagation.
 Just choose a mature plant and cut a healthy leaf out of it.

 The propagation process is simple and similar to the one above.
-You have to root the leaf in the soil by just placing it on the soil.
+To root the leaf in the soil, simply place it on the soil.

 Propagating via Seeds